EDULAB@LIGHTCITY PRESENTED BY

 A Perspective From The Front Lines: School-Based Education Leaders Separate Myths From Reality, In An Era Of Rapid Change In Public School Education

-Featuring Edward Blackstone, Thread; Crystal Harden-Lindsey, Principal, Green Street Academy; Latesha Higgs, Family and Community Engagement Co-Chairperson, Furley Elementary School; Athanasia Kyriakakos, MD Teacher Of The Year; Joesph Manko, Principal, Liberty Elementary School; Moderated By David Warnock, Founder and CEO – Network for Good
+Featuring Edward Blackstone, Thread; Crystal Harden-Lindsey, Principal, Green Street Academy; Latesha Higgs, Family and Community Engagement Co-Chairperson, Furley Elementary School; Athanasia Kyriakakos, Teacher, Mergenthaler Vocational Technical High School, MD Teacher of the Year; Joesph Manko, Principal, Liberty Elementary School; Moderated By David Warnock, Founder and CEO – Network for Good

 Featuring Melanie Kozel, Studio Owner, The Dailey Method